Argyropelecus affinis

-Argyropelecus affinis is a species of ray-finned fish in the family Sternoptychidae, found in the tropical and subtropical Atlantic, Indian and Pacific Oceans.
+Argyropelecus affinis is a species of ray-finned fish in the family Sternoptychidae, described by Garman in 1899, found in the tropical and subtropical Atlantic, Indian and Pacific Oceans.
 Common names for this fish include Pacific hatchetfish, deepsea hatchetfish and slender hatchetfish.
-It inhabits the mesopelagic zone and is either non-migratory or performs short daily vertical migrations.
+It inhabits the upper mesopelagic zone between 350 and 600m during the day, and between 100m and 350m during the night and is either non-migratory or performs short daily vertical migrations.
+They are distributed widely throughout all tropical and temperate seas.
+They are known for its laterally compressed body and characteristic photophores, which aid in bioluminescence.
+Argyropelecus affinis is closely related to Argyropelecus gigas.

 Description

 Argyropelecus affinis is a small laterally compressed fish with a standard length of up to 70 mm.
 It has a vertical mouth and tubular eyes that are directed upwards.
 There is a short spine in front of the operculum but no spine behind the eye.
 The dorsal fin has 9 short soft rays and there is also a dorsal adipose fin.
 The pectoral fin has 11 or 12 soft rays, the pelvic fin 6 and the anal fin 13.
 There are several short post-abdominal spines.
 The swim bladder is gas-filled and well-developed.
 This fish has a dark-coloured back and silvery sides, with darker pigment along the lateral line.
-The scales have a tendency to detach and adult fish have rows of photophores on the underside.
+The scales have a tendency to detach, and adult fish have rows of photophores on the underside.

+Taxonomy and classification

+Argyropelecus affinis was first described by Samuel German in 1899.
+Its taxonomy has been relatively stable, though Schultz (1961) introduced A. pacificus based on variations in supination and morphological traits.
+This classification was later synonymized with A. affinis by Baird (1972), who recognized the variation as insufficient for distinguishing a separate species.
+Despite some historical confusion regarding its classification, modern revisions support the inclusion of A. pacificus as a junior synonym of A. affinis.

+Phylogeny

+In phylogenetic studies, Argyropelecus affinis is placed within the affinis species complex, along with A. gigas.
+This complex is considered the sister group to the remaining species of the genus Argyropelecus.
+The analysis of morphological traits suggests that A. affinis and A. gigas retain some primitive features relative to other members of the genus, placing them as a basal in the phylogeny of Argyropelecus.
+Derived characteristics present in other Argyropelecus species are absent in A. affinis, supporting its placement in a separate, more primitive clade.

+Morphology

+Argyropelecus affinis displays a number of distinctive morphological traits including: